Pecners/academic-kickstart/content/post/2019-10-14-building-a-relational-database-in-r.markdown

 # The Problem

-In my role of Manager of Data and Impact at a K-12 support oganization in Milwaukee, I am constantly having to access publicly available school data.
+In my role of Manager of Data and Impact at a K-12 support organization in Milwaukee, I am constantly having to access publicly available school data.
 Most commonly, I need the following information:

 * Lists of schools, especially of subgrounpings (i.e. high schools, elementary schools, charter schools, etc.)
 * Enrollment and demographic information of students served by those schools